pce-uw-jscript400/w3-mongo/readme.md

 * **Question:** You may notice that you can add custom error messages to individual fields failing.
 Try adding these and take a look at the error message received.
 How can you make use of those specific messages for each field?

 * **Your Answer:**
+You could use the message data to give the user more data on the error.

 ---